 Often online marketers tend to think about making the sale and forget about always offering value.
 If people have not unsubscribed from your email list and are still downloading the free stuff, then they are still in the market in my opinion.
 They are still looking.

 Patience is often rewarded

-Eventually, you will find the right trigger and it can make all the difference.
+If you find the right trigger and it can make all the difference.
+Think outside the box.

 Considering starting an email marketing campaign?
 Have you considered the purpose of creating an email list and the style of content you could write?